 Also, if this is your first time dabbling in the world of sewing, you may want to brush up on some sewing terms and vocabulary.
 For instance, before you can excel at basic sewing stitches, you’ll need to know the difference between a sem and a hem.

-Of course, knowing some basic hand sewing stitches comes in handy when you don’t have access to a sewing machine, but that’s not the only reason you might want to turn to these stitches.
+Of course, knowing some basic sewing stitches by hand comes in handy when you don’t have access to a sewing machine, but that’s not the only reason you might want to turn to these stitches.
 Many sewers prefer basic sewing stitches by hand when they’re dealing with delicate fabrics or looking for more control.
-These hand stitches also let you create flawless corners and more intricate details.
-Getting a handle on these different sewing stitches can make a world of difference when it comes to your sewing projects.
+These stitches to sew by hand also let you create flawless corners and more intricate details.
+Getting a handle on these different sewing stitches on clothes can make a world of difference when it comes to your sewing projects.

 The running stitch is one of the most basic types of hand stitches, and it has many variations.
 It’s used for gathering, mending, and tucking.
 Depending on its use, you can either knot your thread or take a couple of back stitches to lock it into place.
 In its longer form, it becomes a basting stitch.